 Staffing: Section I. Number of Filled FTEs

 This form captures the number of filled FTEs5 by job classification and area of public health responsibility.
-This section should not include any information on COVID-19-related staffing; please report COVID-19 staffing in Staffing: Section VI.
-COVID-19.
+This section should include COVID-19-related staffing.

 Enter data by job classification and area of responsibility: